ExpediaGroup/graphql-kotlin/website/docs/schema-generator/customizing-schemas/renaming-fields.md

 :::info
 By default, in order to differentiate between input and output types, all input type names are auto generated with additional `Input` suffix.
+Suffix is appended only if input type name does not already end with `Input`.
 If you would like to change this behavior and avoid extra suffix, you need to explicitly specify that this is an input only type.

 ```kotlin
 // GraphQL input object type name: MyInputType